 “VPEC-T is based on a profoundly radical philosophy of plurality.
 Instead of a single centralized value system (as found in top-down command-and-control organizations), we expect to find a range of different (overlapping, conflicting) value systems.
-Instead of a single coherent set of policies, we expect to find complex interaction between different kinds of policies (commercial, security, safety, corporate responsibility, and so on).
+Instead of a single coherent set of policies, we expect to find the complex interaction between different kinds of policies (commercial, security, safety, corporate responsibility, and so on).
 Instead of a simple set of routine events, the post-modern organization is faced with a dynamic set of emerging events.
 Instead of a rigid set of database records, systems content is rich and evolving.
 And finally, the whole human activity system is underpinned by a complex set of trust relationships between people and organizations”.

 - Richard Veryard.

 "There is original and very useful thinking underneath the name [VPEC-T] that I think will change the way information systems are developed over time.”

 “And just one final point about that name.
 It's actually very useful.
 “VPEC-T” turns out to be a compressed mental checklist that can quickly be played back in your mind in meetings, as you write up the findings of a study or as you discuss the information system ‘to be’".

 “This is a genuinely different way of looking at information systems.
 Much of architecture and requirements analysis is focussed on the "how" rather than the "what".
 This book redresses the balance and provides a novel way of understanding how people and organisations interact and what information systems need to do”.

 - Simon Tait.